MystenLabs/apps/upgrade_policy/quorum_upgrade/README.md

 Also notice that there is no incentive for a publisher to use random addresses or addresses (entities) that have not accepted the role of voters for a given package.
-If an entity does not know about a package and/or does not want to partecipate in voting that package can become effectively immutable as it may never reach the quorum required to upgrade.
+If an entity does not know about a package and/or does not want to participate in voting that package can become effectively immutable as it may never reach the quorum required to upgrade.
 In that respect users have a guarantee that what they get into is what they are going to stick with.